hu553in/deal-management-gui/README.md

-# customer-supplier-deal-management (GUI)
+# deal-management (GUI)

 ## Description

-This project is a simple client-server app for managing customers, suppliers and deals.\
+This project is a simple client-server app for managing deals between customers and providers.\
 The purpose of this project is to learn basics of the project management during the development process.

 ## Tech stack